csapoadam/adamsfusions/docs/_posts/2022-08-17-functorsoffunctions.markdown

 category: SoftwareDesign
 ---

 There - I knew that title would surprise you!
-But just like monads from my previous post, you will soon see that functional function modeling is fun, especially using contravariant functors of functions that are also monads.
+But just like monads from my previous post, you will soon see that functional dependency injection is fun, especially using contravariant functors of functions that are also monads.

+When writing this post, unlike the previous one, I have to acknowledge that I was standing (standing? more like kneeling...) on the shoulders of giants.
+Much credit goes to Brian Lonsdorf, as I've highlighted in multiple instances.

 # Quick recap - What is a functor?

-From my previous post, we know that a functor *F\<A\>* is basically a wrapper for a type A that offers the convenience of being able to chain operations using the *map()* operation.
+From my previous post, we know that a functor *F\<A\>* is basically a wrapper for a type A that offers the convenience of chaining operations using the *map()* operation.
 The following *NumberContainer* class provides a basic example:

 {% highlight javascript %}
 class NumberContainer {